-1. Alcohol

-2. Over-the-counter or prescription drugs
+1. Alcohol 2.
+Over-the-counter or prescription drugs

-3. Illegal/mood altering drugs

 Be aware of prescription and over-the-counter medications.
 Drowsiness and impaired judgment can be caused by a wide variety of medications.
 The same is true of allergy, cold, flu, and headache medications.
-Your physical size and weight can't protect you... just one anti-histamine tablet can affect your judgment.
+Your physical size and weight can't protect you... just one antihistamine tablet can affect your judgment.